Ruy Lopez: Exchange Variation: 4.Bxc6

-In the Exchange Variation, 4.Bxc6, (ECO C68–C69) White damages Black's pawn structure, gaining a ready-made long-term plan of playing d4 ...exd4 Qxd4, followed by exchanging all the pieces and winning the pure pawn ending.
+In the Exchange Variation, 4.Bxc6, (ECO C68–C69) White damages Black's pawn structure, gaining a ready-made long-term plan of playing d4 and Qxd4, followed by exchanging all the pieces and winning the pure pawn ending.
 Max Euwe gave the pure pawn ending in this position (with all pieces except kings removed) as a win for White.
 Black gains good compensation in the form of the bishop pair, however, and the variation is not considered White's most ambitious, though former world champions Emanuel Lasker and Bobby Fischer employed it with success.

 After 4.Bxc6, Black almost always responds 4...dxc6.
 4...bxc6 is rarely played due to the reply 5.d4 exd4 6.Qxd4 which gives White control of the centre.
 After 4...dxc6, the obvious 5.Nxe5 is weak, since 5...Qd4 6.Nf3 Qxe4+ 7.Qe2 Qxe2+ 8.Kxe2 leaves White with no compensation for Black's bishop pair.
 The most common move is instead 5.0-0, followed by 5.Nc3 and 5.d4.

 The flexible 5.0-0 is sometimes called the Barendregt Variation, after the Dutch master Johan Barendregt who frequently played it and was influential in the development of the theory of the line.
 Fischer developed it into a serious weapon in the 1960s.
 Unlike 5.d4, it forces Black to defend the e-pawn, usually with 5...f6, 5...Bg4, 5...Qd6 (the sharpest line, preparing queenside castling), 5...Qf6, 5...Qe7, or 5...Bd6.
 Some other moves that have been played are 5...Ne7, 5...Be7, and 5...Be6.
-The idea behind these three moves is that if White plays 6.Nxe5, Black plays 6...Qd4, forking the knight and the e4-pawn.
+The idea behind these three moves is that if White plays 6.Nxe5, Black plays 6...Qd4, forking the knight and the e-pawn.
 The move ...Qd4, regaining the pawn at e4, is usually impossible in these variations once White has castled, due to the open e-file.
 Notable games with 5.0-0 include Fischer–Portisch, and Fischer–Gligorić, both played at the 17th Chess Olympiad in Havana 1966.

 After 5.Nc3, Black usually plays 5...f6 to defend the e-pawn.
 A notable game is Adhiban–Nakamura from the 2013 FIDE World Cup.

 After 5.d4, the usual continuation is 5...exd4 6.Qxd4 Qxd4 7.Nxd4, most often followed by 7...Bd7.
-In the late 19th and early 20th centuries, Emanuel Lasker had great success with the line, most notably his famous win against José Raúl Capablanca in the St. Petersburg 1914 chess tournament.
+In the late 19th and early 20th centuries, Emanuel Lasker had great success with this line, most notably his famous win against José Raúl Capablanca in the St. Petersburg 1914 chess tournament.

-White may also delay the exchange for a move or two: 4.Ba4 Nf6 5.Bxc6, the Bayreuth Variation, or 5.0-0 Be7 6.Bxc6, the Steenwijker Variation.
-At first glance this seems a waste of time, but Black having played ...Nf6 rules out defending the pawn with ...f6, and the bishop already being on e7 means that ...Bd6 would be a loss of tempo.
-White can also exchange without Black playing 3...a6 at all, but this is uncommon.